wizwoz01/projects/8Bit_InfinityCartridge/README.md

 GPIO36 is input-only on ESP32

-Random 140Kb bin file is used for the UART debugging verifying correct transmission
+Random 140Kb bin file is used for the UART debugging, verifying correct transmission

 ## NOT COMPLETE.....
 ## Features that need to still be implemented: